Techniques We’ve Tried

-51.8% traveling faster than 30 mph
+South Bound Traffic—926 vehicles with 51.8% traveling faster than 30 mph

-30.2% traveling faster than 30 mph
+North Bound Traffic —411 vehicles with 30.2% traveling faster than 30 mph

-Most traveled time of the day
+Most traveled time of day—12PM

-speed limit trailer
+speed limit trailers

 traffic calming requests

-The residents have previously submitted Sidewalk Requests.
+The residents have previously submitted multiple Sidewalk Requests.

 Emails and conversations

-Multiple exchanges and conversations between residents and;
+Multiple emails and conversations between Oriole Place Residents and:

-Mark Rutledge, Metro Traffic Commission.
+Mack Rutledge, Metro Traffic Commission

 Sgt.
-Michelle Coker, Community Coordinator, Midtown Hill’s Precinct.
+Michelle Coker, Community Coordinator, Midtown Hill’s Precinct

-Russ Pulley, District 25 Council Member.
+Russ Pulley, District 25 Council Member

-Jason Radinger, Metro Sidewalk and Bicycle Lanes Commission.
+Jason Radinger, Metro Sidewalk and Bicycle Lanes Commission